DATA PRIVACY AGREEMENT

 Suspension or Adjustments for Compliance.
 Seagate may suspend Supplier’s or Sub-processors’ Processing of Seagate Personal Information to prevent potential violations of or noncompliance with applicable law, this DPA, or any applicable agreement(s) between the parties and/or their Affiliates related to privacy or data protection.
 Supplier shall cooperate with Seagate to adjust the Processing to remedy any potential violation or noncompliance.
 If adjustment is not possible, Seagate may terminate any applicable agreement(s) between the parties and/or their Affiliates, without cost or liability owed to Supplier.

 European Economic Area Standard Clauses.
-If Supplier transfers Personal Information received from within the EEA to a recipient outside the EEA that is not covered by an Adequacy Decision, then Supplier shall enter into Standard Clauses, provided separately.
+If Supplier transfers Personal Information received from within the EEA to a recipient outside the EEA that is not covered by an Adequacy Decision, then Supplier shall enter into Standard Clauses.
 Supplier shall ensure that any Sub-processors also execute the Standard Clauses, where applicable.